chaitraboggaram/flight-reservation-system/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 ### Installation:
+Install npm modules:
+`npm install`

 To Start Server:
 `npm start`

 To Visit App:
 `localhost:3000`

-Install google login for react
-`npm install react-google-login`

-In case of any errors
+In case of any errors (ensure the number of vulnerabilities is less than 10 - sometimes running twice helps!)
 `npm audit fix --force`

 Landing page is home.jsx, add all routes in it